darthdeus/comfy/README.md

 - No complex ECS or abstractions to learn.
 Just build your game and let comfy get out of your way.
 - Simple audio using [kira](https://docs.rs/kira/latest/kira/).
 If you want to play a sound, you call a function `play_sound`.
 - Simple 2D camera.
+- Particles, both simple API for individual particles & systems with lots of options.
+- Trails with a custom mesh & scrolling texture.
 - Text rendering (currently using egui).
 - Lots of utilities for common tasks.